 This is the second installment of HR Summer School.
 Over the next several weeks, we’ll be reviewing the three employment laws that are the most difficult to apply–the Americans With Disabilities Act (ADA), the Fair Labor Standards Act (FLSA), and the Family Medical Leave Act (FMLA).
 For details on the topics to be covered, see the Course Catalog.

 ADA 102, part of the HR Summer School’s Back-to-Basics Program, reviews what the Americans With Disabilities Act requires of employers.
-Course materials are attached for your reference.

 The Americans with Disabilities Act of 1990 (“ADA”), makes it unlawful for an employer to discriminate against a qualified individual with a disability.
 The ADA also outlaws discrimination against individuals with disabilities in the provision of State and local government services, public accommodations, transportation and telecommunications.
 This outline is limited to the employment context.

 This means that any decision relating to employment must be made without violating the ADA.
 Some of the most common “employment practices” include:

 Employers may not make employment-related decisions because of a disability.

 Employers may not retaliate against an applicant or employee for asserting his rights under the ADA.

 Employers may not discriminate against an applicant or employee because he associates with someone disabled.

 An employer may ask “disability-related questions” and require medical exams only after the applicant has been given a conditional job offer.

 1. Before an Offer Is Given, An Employer May: